rhodyprog4ds/BrownFall21/syllabus/tools.md

 This will be the central location from which you can access all other materials.
 Any links that are for private discussion among those enrolled in the course will be available only from our course [Brightspace site](https://brightspace.uri.edu/d2l/home/158179).

-This is also where your grades will appear.
+This is also where your grades will appear and how I will post announcements.

+For announcements, you can [customize](https://documentation.brightspace.com/EN/le/announcements/learner/enable_notifications_in_announcements.htm) how you receive them.

 ### Prismia chat